Awesomepieman69/autoss/README.md

-# vmauto - Automatic Screen Capture & Text Analysis
+# autoss - Automatic Screen Capture & Text Analysis

 This application automatically captures screenshots from your screen at regular intervals, extracts text using OCR, and analyzes the text using OpenAI's GPT-4o model.